The Doppler boosted LISA response to gravitational waves: Derivation of Modified LISA Response

-In this form, it is evident that the geometry admits three Killing vectors: $\partial_u$, $\partial_v$, and $\partial_\eta = \partial_t + \partial_k$.
-These symmetries allow us to find the null geodesic connecting the spacecraft from first order differential equations, instead of solving the second order geodesic equations explicitly~\cite{cornishAlternativeDerivationResponse2009, finnResponseInterferometricGravitational2009}.
+In this form, it is evident that the geometry admits three Killing vectors: $\partial_u$, $\partial_v$, and $\partial_\eta = \partial_{ct} + \partial_k$.
+These symmetries allow us to find the null geodesic connecting the spacecraft from first-order differential equations~\cite{cornishAlternativeDerivationResponse2009}, instead of solving the second-order geodesic equations explicitly~\cite{finnResponseInterferometricGravitational2009}.
 We denote the laser’s null geodesic connecting the emitter and receiver by $\boldsymbol{\sigma}(\lambda)$, parametrized by affine parameter $\lambda$.
 The three Killing vectors give rise to three conserved constants of motion along $\boldsymbol{\sigma}$:

 where $\dot{\boldsymbol{\sigma}}=d\boldsymbol{\sigma}/d\lambda$ is the geodesic's tangent vector.
 The fact that $\boldsymbol{\sigma}$ is null imposes the condition

 which, using Eqs.~\eqref{eq:alpha1}--\eqref{eq:alpha3}, can be rewritten as